 There are two ways to access the museum:

-2.)
-Get in the onsite standby lines for first come, first served access
+2) Get in the onsite standby line for first-come, first-served access

-The onsite standby lines for general admission and the Cindy Sherman special exhibition are available at the museum every day except Mondays, when the museum is closed.
-Admission for the onsite standby lines is first come, first served, based on availability.
-The wait time in the onsite standby lines is 10 to 45 minutes on an average weekday, and 60 to 90 minutes on an average weekend.
-On holiday weekends, wait time in the onsite standby lines can be up to two or three hours.
-The onsite standby lines closes 90 minutes before the museum closes, and may close earlier on busy days.
+Free general admission is available every day the museum is open through an onsite standby line.
+Admission for the onsite standby line is first-come, first-served and based on availability.
+Check our @TheBroadStandby Twitter feed below for up-to-date wait times.
+On holiday weekends, wait time in the onsite standby line can be up to two or three hours.
+The onsite standby line closes 90 minutes before the museum closes, and may close earlier on busy days.
 Please note that the standby line is in direct sunlight for some of the day.
-We recommend preparing for the sun and heat by bringing water and snacks to drink and eat in line, wearing a hat, and wearing sunscreen.
+We recommend preparing for the weather and the wait by bringing water and snacks to drink and eat in line, wearing a hat, and wearing sunscreen.
 Note that food and drink must be consumed before entering the museum.
 Water bottles can be carried in your bag with the top closed.

-On view in the third-floor galleries is a robust and changing selection of masterworks from the Broad collection.
-The installation includes works by major artists who came to prominence in the 1950s, including Jasper Johns, Robert Rauschenberg, and Cy Twombly.
-The Pop art of the 1960s—an area of great depth in the collection—is represented through works by Roy Lichtenstein, Ed Ruscha, and Andy Warhol, among others.
-Moving into the 1980s, the installation presents a rich concentration of works by artists such as Jean-Michel Basquiat, Kara Walker, Keith Haring, Barbara Kruger, and Jeff Koons.
-Accessible with free general admission tickets.
+In its third floor galleries, The Broad displays a robust and changing selection of works from the Broad collection.
+The galleries feature works by major artists who came to prominence in the 1950s, including Jasper Johns, Robert Rauschenberg, and Cy Twombly.
+Pop art of the 1960s—an area of great depth in the collection—is represented through works by Roy Lichtenstein, Ed Ruscha and Andy Warhol, among others.
+Moving into the 1980s, the installation presents a rich concentration of works by artists such as Jean-Michel Basquiat, Kara Walker, Keith Haring, Barbara Kruger and Jeff Koons.

 Learn more about the Broad collection